 In the Servicestandard 2.0 project, we are working with BMI to advance the quality principles for digitalization of administration services in Germany.
 The current Servicestandard contains 19 principles across six categories: user-centricity, iterative approach, interdisciplinary collaboration, open work methods, robust technical operation, and effective impact controlling.

-The aim of the project is to further develop the Servicestandard by late 2024.
+The aim of the project is to further develop the Servicestandard.
 We are focusing on measures that will increase the acceptance and applicability of the standard.
 At the same time, we intend to bring the standard further in line with the EU’s European Interoperability Framework (EIF) in order to improve collaboration between public administrations within Europe.
-Parts of the revised standard may also serve as the basis for a possible standardization process.
+Together with the German Institute for Standardization (DIN), a standardization process was launched to define clear specifications for the development of user-friendly online services and portals.

 We are interviewing a range of stakeholder groups, including current users, specialists, and actors at federal, state, and municipal level, to ensure that the Servicestandard 2.0 is both practical and tailored to requirements.
 We are also surveying representatives from business and civil society.
 The development effort is being supported by an advisory group (“sounding board”) made up of representatives from various areas of public administration, including BMI, the National Regulatory Control Council (NKR), the Federal IT Cooperation (FITKO), the Federal Information Technology Center (ITZBund), NExT e.
 V., IT service provider Dataport, the Association for Municipal Management (KGSt), and DigitalService.